• Skip to primary navigation

 Then drizzle the icing over the Spiced Prune Coffee Cake.

-Spiced Prune Coffee Cake with icing
+close up of Spiced Prune Coffee Cake drizzled with icing

 Don't you just want to snuggle into this situation?